G-Drennan/MTRX2700_MP_Tue2pm_G6/README.md

 ### Outputing Invetory

-Once the prgram has calculated the number of each item, it enables input.
+Once the prgram has calculated the number of each item, a button in H-port can be pressed to enables input.
 By inputting the command 'list' the user can gain a list in tehr serial port 1 that looks like:

 "|  item_X    X  |  item_X    X  |  item_X    X  |\n"